JeannieFallon/hello-x86/README.md

 # hello-x86

-An introductory exploration of instruction set architecture using code samples written in x86 assembly language.
+An introductory exploration of instruction set architecture using code samples written in x86 assembly language (currently 32-bit only).

 **Source tutorial**